Departments » Business Office » District Reserve Funds

 Retirement Contribution Reserve Fund (TRS) – Allows districts to save money to meet future pension obligations for staff who are members of the New York State Teachers Retirement System (TRS).
 Pension contributions for school districts can vary dramatically from year to year.
 This reserve helps provide stability for districts when budgeting for retirement costs.

-Workers Compensation Reserve Fund – Districts that qualify as a self-insurer may establish this reserve to pay for Workers Compensation and benefits, including related medical/hospital expenses for employees injured on the job.
+Workers Compensation Reserve Fund – Districts that qualify as self-insurers may establish this reserve to pay for Worker's Compensation and benefits, including related medical/hospital expenses for employees injured on the job.

-Unemployment Insurance Payment Reserve Fund – School districts are obligated to pay 100 percent of all unemployment claims granted by the New York State Department of Labor.
+Unemployment Insurance Payment Reserve Fund – School districts must pay 100 percent of all unemployment claims granted by the New York State Department of Labor.
 This reserve can help qualified districts cover the costs of paying benefits to former employees.

 PROPERTY-RELATED RESERVES

-School property, including buildings and the land they sit on, is one of the most significant investments taxpayers make in their communities.
-Property-related reserve funds help districts plan for and provide healthy, safe and energy-efficient learning facilities in a more cost-effective manner.
+School property, including buildings and the land on which they sit, is one of taxpayers' most significant investments in their communities.
+Property-related reserve funds help districts plan for and provide healthy, safe, and energy-efficient learning facilities more cost-effectively.
 They also help districts guard against cost fluctuations when unexpected issues arise.

-Mandatory Debt Service Reserve Fund – This reserve is used to cover debt service payments on outstanding obligations (BANS/Bonds).
-This reserve is funded with proceeds from the the sale of district real property funded with outstanding debt as well as any premiums from issuing debt, interest received on funds from debt issuance for capital projects, and remaining balances of projects not fully spent.
+Mandatory Debt Service Reserve Fund—This reserve is used toward debt service payments on outstanding obligations (BANS/Bonds).
+It is funded by proceeds from the sale of district real property with outstanding debt, as well as any premiums from issuing debt, interest received on funds from debt issuance for capital projects, and the remaining balances of projects not fully spent.

-Tax Reduction Reserve Fund – Funds from the sale of real property that are not required to be used to pay outstanding debt can be placed in this reserve and used for tax reduction purposes for a period of up to 10 years.
+Tax Reduction Reserve Fund – Funds from the sale of real property that are not required to be used to pay outstanding debt can be placed in this reserve and used for tax reduction purposes for up to 10 years.

 OTHER RESERVES